db-cs/C1-Curriculum/_units/u2/cli-tool.md

 $ npm init -y
 ```

+Node has a build in package manager that will handle importing code and running our code.
+The package manager is `npm` or Node Package Manager.
+Each Node project should have a `package.json` which describes the app you're building.
+You can read what can be included at [https://docs.npmjs.com/cli/v6/configuring-npm/package-json](https://docs.npmjs.com/cli/v6/configuring-npm/package-json).
 Open the new file it created called `package.json` and update it with the following.

 ```json
 {